laurelschwulst/elventy-laurel/e/seasons-in-motion.md

 medium:
   - writing
   - teaching
+subtype: publication
 year: ["2022"]
 collaborator:
   - Marie Otsuka
-context: 'This is an adapted mirror of something I originally self-published on May 9, 2022 to support the launch of Seasons in Pentameter, a project I designed and orchestrated with Occupant Fonts.'
+context: "This is an adapted mirror of something I originally self-published on May 9, 2022 to support the launch of Seasons in Pentameter, a project I designed and orchestrated with Occupant Fonts."
 footer: 'Thanks to <a href="http://motsuka.com" target="_blank">Marie Otsuka</a> and <a href="https://www.tiger.exposed" target="_blank">Tiger Dingsun</a> for collaborating on <a href="http://pentad.world" target="_blank">pentad.world</a> with me.'
 related_projects:
   - seasons-in-pentameter.md
 ---

 <!-- May 9, 2022